vilagehead67/Real-Estate-Listing-Platform-Project-CareerEx/README.md

 ~Password reset via email
 ~Agents can create, update, and delete property listings ~Only admins can view users information
+~Admin can approve property listings
 ~Users can browse and save properties
-~MVC architecture with clean code structure
+~Monthly subscription for agents using Paystack (demo) ~MVC architecture with clean code structure
 ~MongoDB